damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 ## **Why should you define behavioral model?**

-* The behavioral model identifies the properties for understanding the calculation, simulation, component, and environment of the product.
+* The behavioral model identifies the properties for understanding the calculation, simulation, and environment of the product.
 * Behavior model describes how the artifact implements its function and is managed by engineering principles and physical rules that are included in a behavioral model.
 * The behavioral model could provide the simulation of any given physical phenomenon using numerical techniques.